specter327/termux-api-stc/README.md

 ---

-### Optional JSON
+## Optional JSON

-Some successful commands can legitimately emit nothing.
+Some successful official commands can legitimately emit no stdout.

 ```python
 data = command.json_if_present()